-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from writer Rebecca Serle.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Rebecca Serle) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent – by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 writing from The New School and her BA in

 English from The University of Southern

 her first book.
 Rebecca grew up in Hawaii,

 went to college in California, and now lives

 in New York.
 She has been gradually moving